Heavy-Tailed Features and Empirical Analysis of the Limit Order Book Volume Profiles in Futures Markets: Conclusion

-We conclude by providing some initial answers to the questions posed from the onset of this analysis.
-With regard to the question of seeking statistical evidence for the presence of sub-exponential volume profile right tails at different levels of the order book, we confirmed that all models considered, the $\alpha$-Stable, GEV and GPD models all showed consistent results for the presence of intraday periods of heavy tails in which the tail index parameter spiked in an asymetric manner on level 1 of the bid and ask volume profiles.
-With regard to the notion that perhaps the heavy tailed features may be exchange specific due to possible effects related to specific exchange mechanisms or market participants in such exchanges, we found that the potential for heavy tailed features in the intraday volume profiles was present in all exchanges considered in the analysis.
-In addition, the asymetry present in the times of occurence of the heavy tailed features of the bid and ask volume profiles was also not exchange specific.
-Interestingly, it was certainly the case that particular asset classes had a greater tendancy to systematically dispaly heavy tailed volume profiles at all levels of the volume profiles on the bid and ask compared to others.
-For instance we demonstrated that clearly the precious metals (GOLD and SILVER) contracts displayed heavy tailed intraday behaviour systematically throughout the trading year, whereas the 5YTN and BOBL displayed such features intermittently throughout the year.
+There was statistical evidence for the presence of sub-exponential volume profile right tails at different levels of the order book for all models considered: the $\alpha$-stable; generalized extreme value; generalized Pareto distribution models.
+All models demonstrated consistent results for the presence of intra-day periods of heavy tails in which the tail index parameter spiked in an asymmetric manner on level 1 of the bid and ask volume profiles.
+With regard to the notion that perhaps the heavy tailed features may be exchange specific due to possible effects related to specific exchange mechanisms or market participants in such exchanges, we found that the potential for heavy tailed features in the intra-day volume profiles was present in all exchanges considered in the analysis (CBOT, EUREX, SGX, CME COMEX).
+In addition, the asymmetry present in the times of occurrence of the heavy tailed features of the bid and ask volume profiles was also not exchange specific.
+Interestingly, it was certainly the case that particular asset classes had a greater tendency to systematically display heavy tailed volume profiles at all levels on the bid and ask.
+For instance we demonstrated that clearly the precious metals (GOLD and SILVER) contracts displayed heavy tailed intra-day behavior systematically throughout the trading year, whereas the 5YTN and BOBL displayed such features intermittently throughout the year.
+In addition, we took these statistical features and illustrated how they have a direct impact on forecasting and estimation of an influential measure of LOB liquidity given by the XLM, where we defined the notion of a model based XLM for forecasting.